July 2012 Newsletter

 Survivors Heal By Remembering Skills

 What is lost to the memory is how the survivor responded.
 (This is often downgraded by the abuser or overshadowed by self-doubt.)
-It is crucial to make this response visible, since it always says something about what the person gives value to.
-For example, the skills that survivors have to keep themselves safe says that they give value to themselves.
-Making these visible will make them evermore accessible in the future.
+It is crucial to make this response visible since it always says something about what the person gives value to.
+For example, the skills that survivors have to keep themselves safe say that they give value to themselves.
+Making these visible will make them even more accessible in the future.

 How Can I Help Someone Who Is In An Abusive Relationship?